Lagos To Partner FG On Prison Decongestion | Leadership Newspaper

 Lagos To Partner FG On Prison Decongestion

-By GEORGE OKOJIE Lagos State Governor Mr. Babajide Sanwo-Olu has said his administration will work with the state’s judiciary and...
+BY GEORGE OKOJIE, Lagos Lagos State governor, Mr Babajide Sanwo-Olu, has said his administration will work with the state’s judiciary...

 MOST POPULAR